binary995/astro-theme-cactus/README.md

   Astro Cactus
 </h1>

-Astro Cactus is a simple opinionated starter built with the Astro framework.
+Astro1 Cactus is a simple opinionated starter built with the Astro framework.
 Use it to create an easy-to-use blog or website.

 ## Table Of Contents